RicardoJBarrios/kuoki/packages/environment/src/lib/store/README.md

 ### reset

-Resets the initial environment state to the provided one.
+Resets the initial EnvironmentState to the provided one.

 ```js
 // EnvironmentState = {a:0}